 - What is the experience of your validators?

-Remember, if it doesn’t include a real screen reader user ensuring the document is actually usable, automated checkers will only catch up to 20%-30% of accessibility errors.
-If the person doing the validation doesn’t have the correct experience using a screen reader, other errors will be missed as well.
+Validation must include a real screen reader user ensuring the document is actually usable.
+Automated checkers will only catch up to 20%-30% of accessibility errors.
+If the validator doesn’t have screen reader experience, they will also miss other accessibility issues.

 - Be sure to check the work on any samples you send.
 You need to know you are getting what you pay for: an accessible, usable document.

 Exceptions and special circumstances

-You may be able to skip the process of requesting a quote for the PDF conversion pricing.
-If you are part of a government agency or nonprofit, you may be entitled to special pricing in the form of a discount or pre-negotiated price, especially if the company has a GSA schedule contract and you’re part of a government entity.
-It’s always worth asking if there are discounts offered for your particular industry or sector.
+You may be able to skip the process of requesting a quote for the PDF remediation pricing.
+Government agencies may be entitled to special pricing in the form of a discount or pre-negotiated price if the company has a GSA schedule contract (Equidox does!).
+Sometimes nonprofits also receive special reduced pricing.
+Ask if there are discounts offered for your particular industry or sector.

-If you have a large number of documents that need to be remediated, ask if the company offers a bulk discount.
+If you have a PDF remediation project with lots of pages, ask if the company offers a bulk discount.

-If you have one standard document that gets published regularly, such as a bank statement or bill, ask about batch processing, where a template is built to your document specifications.
-While documents will still need to be validated, as long as the document fits the exclusively designed template, the remediation process can be largely automated, cutting down on the time and cost of the project.
+If you have one standard document that gets published regularly, such as a bank statement or bill, ask about Equidox’s high volume solutions, where a template is built to your document specifications.
+Documents are carefully validated during the custom template-building process, so the remediation process can e largely automated.
+Custom automated technology can reduce the time and cost of the project.

 Choose Your Accessibility Partner Carefully